$(\infty,1)$-Categorical Comprehension Schemes: Introduction

-from the $(\infty,1)$-category of internal $(\infty,1)$-categories in $\mathcal{C}$ to the $(\infty,1)$-category of indexed $(\infty,1)$-categories over $\mathcal{C}$ is a generalization of the synonymous ordinary categorical construction e.g.\ given in \cite[7.3]{jacobsttbook}.
-It can be thought of as a Yoneda embedding for category objects, in the sense that when restricted to the $(\infty,1)$-category of internal $\infty$-groupoids, the externalization restricts exactly to the Yoneda embedding $y\colon\mathcal{C}\rightarrow\hat{\mathcal{C}}$.
-It furthermore is fully faithful as well, and allows the detection of the ``representables'' via a smallness criterion (Theorem~\ref{thmsmall=ext}).
+of $(\infty,1)$-categories internal to an $(\infty,1)$-category $\mathcal{C}$ with pullbacks.
+The functor (\ref{equintroext}) is essentially given as a pushforward of the Yoneda embedding of $y\colon\mathcal{C}\rightarrow\hat{\mathcal{C}}$, and is hence a direct generalization of the synonymous ordinary categorical construction e.g.\ given in \cite[Section 7.3]{jacobsttbook}.
+It hence shares many properties of the Yoneda embedding; in fact when restricted to the $(\infty,1)$-category of internal $\infty$-groupoids it recovers $y$ up to equivalence.
+The functor $\mathrm{Ext}$ furthermore is fully faithful as well, and allows the detection of the according ``representables'' via a smallness criterion: namely, we will see that the indexed $(\infty,1)$-categories arising from internal $(\infty,1)$-categories in this way can be characterized as exactly the globally small and locally small ones. \begingroup \thetheorem{\ref{thmsmall=ext}} \begin{theorem} Let $\mathcal{C}$ be an $(\infty,1)$-category with finite limits and $\mathcal{E}$ be a $\mathcal{C}$-indexed $(\infty,1)$-category.
+Then $\mathcal{E}$ is represented by an internal $(\infty,1)$-category if and only if it is both globally small and locally small. \end{theorem} \endgroup

-Two fundamental examples are given by the universal cartesian fibration $\mathrm{Dat}_{\infty}^{op}\twoheadrightarrow\mathrm{Cat}_{\infty}^{op}$ and the universal right fibration $\mathcal{S}_{\ast}^{op}\twoheadrightarrow\mathcal{S}^{op}$ as constructed in \cite[3.3.2]{luriehtt}.
-There, Lurie showed that the universal right fibration is represented by the terminal object in the $(\infty,1)$-category $\mathcal{S}$ of spaces.
-The universal cartesian fibration on the other hand cannot be representable in the same sense, but we will see that it is representable in the directed sense referred to above (Example~\ref{exmpleuniversalext}).
-The associated internal $(\infty,1)$-category is given by the ``freely walking chain'' $\Delta^{\bullet}\in\mathrm{Fun}(N(\Delta),\mathrm{Cat}_{\infty})$.
-In fact, it will follow from general considerations about comprehension schemes that the universal right fibration must then be represented by the ``freely walking invertible chain'' $I\Delta^{\bullet}$ in $\mathcal{S}$ in the same way (Example~\ref{exmpleunivcomptransfer}, Remark~\ref{exmpleuniversalext}).
-But this is object is contractible in $\mathrm{Fun}(N(\Delta),\mathcal{S})$, which recovers Lurie's original result by other means.

-Applied to comprehension $(\infty,1)$-categories over a fixed $(\infty,1)$-category $\mathcal{C}$ in the sense of Jacobs (\cite{jacobscompcats}), we will relate smallness to univalent maps in $\mathcal{C}$ whenever $\mathcal{C}$ has enough structure to define univalence in the first place (Proposition~\ref{corunivalentcomprehensioncats}).
-On the one hand, this will give a characterization of $\infty$-toposes in terms of smallness over themselves (Remark~\ref{remtoposchar2}).
-On the other hand, this comparison suggests a general definition of univalent objects in fibred $(\infty,1)$-categories whose potential study we leave to future work.